 3. They work to reduce pain

-Olives contain a compound called oleocanthal that has been shown to have strong anti-inflammatory properties, mimicking the action of ibuprofen.
+Olives contain a compound called oleocanthal that has strong anti-inflammatory properties, mimicking the action of ibuprofen.
 Olive oil naturally reduces the pain of chronic inflammatory diseases such as arthritis and can be added to a daily diet to aid in pain reduction.

 4. Olives and olive oil protect against ulcers